taufik-nurrohman/layout/README.md

 Layout
 ======

-CSS code as the basis for any type of layout.
+A base style suitable as a starting point for any web layout.